pedromfedricci/books-futures-explained/scrapped_chapters/introduction.md

 #### Futures 0.3

 This is the current iteration over `Futures` and the one we'll use in our examples.
-This iteration solved a lot of the problems with 1.0, especially concerning ergonimics.
+This iteration solved a lot of the problems with 1.0, especially concerning ergonomics.

 The `async/await` syntax was designed in tandem with `Futures 3.0` and provides a much more ergonomic way to work with `Futures`: